-Located in the southern coast of United Kingdom, Cardiff serves as the administrative capital of Wales.
-The city was originally known for its industrial activities but with the recent modernization, the city has experienced a dramatic change and its one of the liveliest places in UK.
+Located on the southern coast of the United Kingdom, Cardiff serves as the administrative capital of Wales.
+The city was originally known for its industrial activities but with the recent modernization, the city has experienced a dramatic change and its one of the liveliest places in the UK.
 Its interesting Welsh culture and historical aspect are the two main factors contributing to the city’s popularity as a hot tourism destination in Europe.
 Summer in Cardiff is characterized by awesome festivals which makes this the best time to plan a trip to Cardiff.

 The city is generally flat which has made Cardiff a major port city for coal transportation.
 The flatness of Cardiff has also made it famous for biking and most locals opt cycling to work especially to escape the heavy traffic.
-The Cardiff castle is one of the major landmarks in Cardiff which remains as one of the major attractions in the city.
-While the castle is not as overwhelming as such, its unique craftsmanship makes it a must visit spot.
+The Cardiff Castle is one of the major landmarks in Cardiff which remains as one of the major attractions in the city.
+While the castle is not as overwhelming as such, its unique craftsmanship makes it a must-visit spot.

-Cardiff also houses numerous art galleries and Museums like St Fagans National History Museum which has been named as the top tourist attraction by a local magazine.
+Cardiff also houses numerous art galleries and Museums like the St Fagans National History Museum which has been named as the top tourist attraction by a local magazine.
 The National Museum Cardiff has excellent collections of geological exhibits and painting works from local artists.
 Relaxing at the famous Bute Park of castle grounds will give you an awesome experience as you escape the hectic life in the city.
-The Cardiff Bay is also worthy a visit thanks to its superb cafes, bars and restaurants and it is a nice place to spend a lovely afternoon.
+The Cardiff Bay is also worth a visit thanks to its superb cafes, bars and restaurants and it is a nice place to spend a lovely afternoon.
 Barry Island also has an amusement park where you can have some fun rides.
-The Welsh National Park of Brecon Beaucons is among the most visited areas in Cardiff also.
+The Welsh National Park of Brecon Beacons is among the most visited areas in Cardiff also.